chris-one/Timepiece/README.md

 ## Description:

 In creating our first collaborative MERN-stack single-page application, we will combine a scalable MongoDB back end, a GraphQL API, and an Express.js and Node.js server with a React front end, implementing user authentication with JWT to build a user-focused platform.
 Luxurious Watches is an ecommerce site where you can look through and find admirable watches from our entire collection that we have provided.
-With that you can then add a watch to your cart and purchase using our 3 step checkout method where it will ask you for your shipping address, payment details, and review your order.
-Once that is all done it will then give you a message with a confirmation of your order.
+With that you can then add a watch to your cart and create a purchase.

 ## Preview: